Most common linking words for comparison and contradiction

 • I knew a lot about the subject already, but his presentation was interesting nevertheless.

-Pro tip: For those who are more likely to use smartphones, eJOY Epic is a great app for learning English with step-by-step courses generated from authentic videos.
+Pro tip: For those who are more likely to use smartphones, eJOY English App 2 is a great app for learning English with step-by-step courses generated from authentic videos.
 You can easily learn and apply not only the common linking words but also phrases and expressions that natives use every day.

 These linking words are the same, and they are both followed by a clause (subject + verb).
 Even though is stronger, more emphatic than although.